plvoit/xWEI-Quantifying-the-extremeness-of-precipitation-across-scales/readme.md

 Data structures for statistical computing in python, McKinney, Proceedings of the 9th Python in Science Conference, Volume 445, 2010

+Gilleland, E. and Katz, R. W.: extRemes 2.0: an extreme value analysis package in R, Journal of Statistical Software, 72, 1–39, 2016.

 Müller, M. and Kaspar, M.: Event-adjusted evaluation of weather and climate extremes, Natural Hazards and Earth System Sciences, 14, 473–483, publisher: Copernicus GmbH, 2014